-VI.
-Major challenges faced and actions needed to achieve the goals/targets
+V. Major challenges faced and actions needed to achieve the goals/targets

-Whilst an impressive array of legislation has been approved, implementation has not always been optimal and the draft Law on Discrimination has not yet been adopted.
 With specific reference to HIV, high levels of stigma and discrimination persist towards people living with HIV, female sex workers, injecting drug users and particularly amongst men who have sex with men.
 Stigmatising attitudes held by health care providers, law enforcement officers and the general public have resulted in low uptake of HIV testing and counselling services and in difficulties in reaching men who have sex with men.
-This coupled with perceived lack of confidentiality of services was identified as the main barrier to implementing the previous AIDS strategy.
+This coupled with perceived lack of confidentiality of services was identified as the main barrier to implementing the AIDS strategy.